vbaliga/gaussplotR/paper/paper.md

 provide visualizations of fitted 2D Gaussian surfaces.
 Such tools enable researchers to fit models to data that characterize a response (i.e. the height of the Gaussian) for a given set of bivariate inputs (i.e. a set of "X" and "Y" variables).

+# Statement of Need

 In principle, tools within `gaussplotR` have broad applicability to a variety of scientific disciplines.
+It is not uncommon for researchers to desire to fit a 2D Gaussian to bivariate input data.
+For example, `@Priebe2003` characterize motion-sensitive neurons by fitting elliptical 2D Gaussian functions to neurons' response rates to varied visual stimuli.
+At the time of writing, we know of no other packages in the `R` ecosystem that automatically handle the fitting of 2D Gaussians to supplied data.
+Further, `gaussplotR` allows for the characterization of various properties of the fitted Gaussian, along with plotting functions (as the name of the package implies).
+These capabilities are futher detailed in the next section, along with supplied vignettes in the package.

 # Overview and getting started

 A series of vignettes that provides detailed guidance are available on [gaussplotR's GitHub page](https://vbaliga.github.io/gaussplotR/).